 The J2/1 resonance harbours some 150 asteroids and 50 of them are on dynamically unstable orbits.
-Brož et al. (2005) interpreted them as neighbouring Main-Belt asteroids pushed by the Yarkovsky effect towards the J2/1 resonance, because their orbital evolutionary tracks, dynamical lifetimes and also size distribution are consistent with the observed unstable resonant asteroids.
-A few observed objects, which escape from the J2/1 in less then 2 My, are most probably inactive Jupiter-Family comets.
+Brož et al. (2005) simulated the evolution of neighbouring Main-Belt asteroids pushed by the Yarkovsky effect towards the J2/1 resonance.
+They verified this flux of Main-Belt bodies keeps the unstable resonant population in steady state.
+Moreover, the orbital evolutionary tracks of the Main-Belt asteroids, their dynamical lifetimes inside the J2/1 resonance and also size distribution are consistent with the actual observed unstable resonant asteroids.
+A few observed unstable objects, which escape from the J2/1 in less then 2 My, are most probably inactive Jupiter-Family comets.